-Disney vacations create magical childhood memories.
+A Disneyland vacation is all about creating magical childhood memories.
 That first churro, a giant lollipop, or a special character encounter will live on in a child’s heart long after they’ve grown up.
-Disneyland character dining combines everything into one perfect moment and it’s something we always like to book at Disney parks worldwide.
+Disneyland character dining combines everything into one perfect moment, and it’s something we like to book at Disney parks worldwide.

-Which Disneyland character meal you choose depends mostly on your itinerary, which characters you’d like to see, and whether it’s simply convenient because you’re staying in a Disneyland Resort Hotel.
-These are the current choices.
+Which Disneyland character dining experience you choose depends mostly on your itinerary, which favorite Disney characters you’d like to see, and whether it’s simply convenient because you’re staying in a Disneyland Resort Hotel.

-Eat Breakfast in the Park with Minnie and Friends
+Eat Breakfast in the Park at Plaza Inn with Minnie and Friends

 The first thing you might think of when it comes to Disneyland character dining where to enjoy it inside the parks.

 It’s no accident that Minnie’s attending friends aren’t advertised.
-Although most character dining experiences will have a standard set of characters that you can reliably expect to see, there are times when characters can change without notice.
+Although most Disneyland character meals will have a standard set of characters you can reliably expect to see, there are times when characters can change without notice.

 Minnie Mouse is a constant.
 Pooh, Tigger, and Eeyore are common regulars.
-However, there are many other classic and rare characters that show up at Plaza Inn for breakfast.
+However, many other classic and rare characters show up at Plaza Inn for breakfast.
 You may spot Captain Hook, The Fairy Godmother, Pinocchio, or Mary Poppins.

 Disney Princess Breakfast Adventures

-Most of the Disneyland character dining does not include princesses, which is a little unusual considering how many princess character meals and experiences there are at Walt Disney World.
+Most Disneyland character dining options do not include Disney princesses, which is a little unusual considering how many princess character meals and experiences there are at Walt Disney World.

-However, Disneyland does have one princess breakfast and it’s a really big deal.
+However, Disneyland does have one princess breakfast which makes this character breakfast a really big deal.
 Disney Princess Breakfast Adventures takes place at the Napa Rose, the signature restaurant in Disney’s Grand Californian.
 It’s not your typical character meal with an all-you-care-to-enjoy buffet.

-Disney Princess Breakfast Adventures is a three-course breakfast (luncheon items are also choices) where a highlight is the three-tier tower of starters.
+Disney Princess Breakfast Adventures is a three-course breakfast (luncheon items are also choices), and a highlight is the three-tier tower of starters.

 Mickey’s Tales of Adventure Breakfast Buffet

-Another perk of this Disneyland character meal is that kids can meet their favorite characters and get a dose of Disney Magic before they even reach the park gates, which overnight guests of Disney California Adventure can enter through just steps from the cafe.
+Another perk of this Disneyland character meal is that kids can meet their favorite characters and get a dose of Disney Magic before they even reach the park gates.
+Overnight guests of Grand Californian Hotel can enter Disney California Adventure steps from the cafe.

 For those seeking the ultimate Disneyland character dining outside of the park, Goofy’s Kitchen is the place to be.
 Goofy’s Kitchen is not a repurposed or re-themed restaurant just for a breakfast service.
 Goofy’s Kitchen exists as a character dining location.

 One of the specialties they offer at Goofy’s Kitchen is “Mickey Mouse” Pancakes.
+You’ll definitely want to try Goofy’s PB and jelly pizza.
+French toast, eggs benedict, and smoked salmon round out this savory and scrumptious breakfast.
 The Goofy’s Kitchen breakfast menu also offers daytime cocktails, as well as a brunch service.

-The experience includes a PhotoPass opportunity for a picture with Goofy with a kitchen backdrop.
-This is great if you have Disney MaxPass or really want to buy a photo, but they will happily take a complimentary photo with your camera or smartphone.
+The experience includes a photo opportunity for a picture with Goofy with a kitchen backdrop, and they will happily take a complimentary photo with your camera or smartphone.

-Tip: You will receive complimentary hotel parking for 3 hours (Disney’s PCH Grill and Goofy’s Kitchen) or 5 hours (Storyteller Cafe) if you drive over for Disneyland character dining.
-However, if possible, we recommend staying at one of these hotels so that you can enjoy Extra Magic Hour benefits.
+Tip #1: You will receive complimentary hotel parking for 3 hours at Goofy’s Kitchen, Storyteller Cafe, and 5 hours at Napa Rose if you drive over for Disneyland character dining.
+However, if possible, we recommend staying at either Disneyland Hotel, Grand Californian Hotel, or Disney’s Paradise Pier Hotel so that you can enjoy Early Entry benefits.

-Also, do not forget that we have tips for finding a Disneyland tickets discount!
+Excited to plan your next Disneyland vacation?
+Check out our general Disneyland tips and tricks guide and also save money with help finding Disneyland tickets discount!
 If you purchase tickets using my links, I may be compensated.